ANikfarjam/me/ashkan-nikfarjam-portfolio-website/public/projects/geneQuest/geneQuest.md

 # GeneQuest: Integrated Bioinformatics Analysis Platform
-GeneQuest is a full-stack web application built to simplify and unify core bioinformatics tasks such as GenBank searches, sequence alignment via BLAST and MegaBLAST, conservative region identification, and phylogenetic tree construction.
+GeneQuest is a full-stack web application built to simplify and unify core bioinformatics tasks such as GenBank searches, sequence alignment via BLAST and MegaBLAST, conserved region identification, and phylogenetic tree construction.
 Designed for accessibility and scalability, GeneQuest addresses workflow fragmentation and technical barriers that often hinder researchers and students in genomics analysis.

 ## Project Objective
 The aim of GeneQuest is to streamline complex bioinformatics workflows into a unified platform.
 Traditional approaches rely on disjointed tools like NCBI BLAST, ClustalOmega, and GenBank interfaces, which require separate interactions, file handling, and expertise.
 GeneQuest simplifies this by offering an integrated, web-based environment that allows users to: